Capitol Police rejected offers of federal help to quell mob

 Army Secretary Ryan McCarthy said that as the rioting was underway, it became clear that the Capitol Police were overrun.
 But he said there was no contingency planning done in advance for what forces could do in case of a problem at the Capitol because Defense Department help was turned down.
 “They’ve got to ask us, the request has to come to us,” said McCarthy.

 U.S. Capitol Police Chief Steven Sund, under pressure from Schumer, Pelosi and other congressional leaders, was forced to resign.
 Senate Majority Leader Mitch McConnell asked for and received the resignation of the Sergeant at Arms of the Senate, Michael Stenger, effective immediately.
-The Sergeant at Arms of the House was also expected to be removed.
+Paul Irving, the longtime Sergeant at Arms of the House, also resigned.

 “There was a failure of leadership at the top,” House Speaker Nancy Pelosi said.